sam-621/Chat-Group-API/README.md

 # Chat-Group-API

-An API for A web application where you can send messages in a public chat in real time, login, register and see your profile.
+An API for A web application where you can send messages in a public chat in real time, login, register and see/edit your profile.
 [Frontend part](https://github.com/rogeliosamuel621/Chat-Group)

 Demo: in progress